Kevin Flaherty, real estate broker, smiling in a professional suit with a blue tie, representing the Flaherty Team.

 1

-Phase 1: Establish a defensible evidence range in a two-sale market
+Phase 1: Establish a defensible evidence range in a three-sale market

-Separate the April average from the property-specific value story because two sales cannot describe every hobby farm, working farm, rural residential home, acreage parcel, or estate-style lot.
+2. Treat the monthly figures as context because three sales cannot describe every hobby farm, working farm, rural residence, acreage parcel or estate-style property.

-Review active competition first, then recent East Garafraxa sales, nearby Dufferin rural alternatives, and Orangeville-edge buyer choices so the price can survive buyer-agent scrutiny.
+3. Review active competition, the most relevant East Garafraxa sales, nearby Dufferin rural alternatives and Orangeville-edge buyer choices so the price can survive buyer-agent scrutiny.

-Create a value range with a high-confidence zone, a stretch zone, and a risk zone rather than presenting one optimistic number without context.
+4. Create a value range with a high-confidence zone, a stretch zone and a risk zone rather than presenting one optimistic number without context.

-Identify the proof needed for the chosen price, including property condition, land usability, outbuildings, systems, access, road exposure, and community pocket.
+5. Identify the proof needed for the chosen price, including condition, land utility, outbuildings, systems, access, road exposure and community pocket.

-Write the one-sentence pricing defence a buyer should understand before the showing: why this property is worth attention despite a thin comparable set.
+6. Write a one-sentence pricing defence a buyer should understand before the showing: why this property deserves attention despite a thin comparable set.

 2